 Amy S. Greenberg is the Edwin Erle Sparks Professor of History and Women's Studies at Penn State University, where she has taught since 1995.
-She is the author of Cause for Alarm: The Volunteer Fire Department in the Nineteenth-Century City (1998), Manifest Manhood and the Antebellum American Empire (2005), Manifest Destiny and American Territorial Expansion: A Brief History with Documents (2012) and A Wicked War: Polk, Clay, Lincoln, and the 1846 U.S. Invasion of Mexico (2012), which received awards from the Society for Historians of the Early American Republic and the Western History Association, and was a finalist for the Los Angeles Times Book Prize.
-Greenberg has received major fellowships from the John Simon Guggenheim Memorial Foundation, National Endowment for the Humanities, and American Philosophical Society, among others.
-She has won her university's George Atherton Award for Teaching and has been named a top young historian by History News Network.
-She is currently at work on two book projects: a biography of Sarah Childress Polk and an analysis of the role of dissent in nineteenth-century U.S. imperialism.
+She is the author of four books, including Manifest Manhood and the Antebellum American Empire (2005), and A Wicked War: Polk, Clay, Lincoln, and the 1846 U.S. Invasion of Mexico (2012), which received awards from the Society for Historians of the Early American Republic, Society for Historians of American Foreign Relations, and the Western History Association, and was a finalist for the Los Angeles Times Book Prize.
+Her biography of First Lady Sarah Childress Polk, "Lady First: The World of Mrs. James K. Polk," is forthcoming.
+Greenberg has received major fellowships from the John Simon Guggenheim Memorial Foundation, National Endowment for the Humanities, and American Philosophical Society, among others; is the winner of Penn State University's George Atherton Award for Teaching; and was named a top young historian by History News Network.
+She is currently at work on a study of dissent in nineteenth-century U.S. imperialism.

 Image credit: Fred Weber

 Click here for more information about Amy S. Greenberg.

 - Politics before the Vote: The Forgotten Role of Women in Nineteenth-Century Politics

 - The 1846 U.S. Invasion of Mexico and Transformation of North America

 - Who's Afraid of a Little Empire?
 Anti-imperialism in Nineteenth-Century America

 - Abraham Lincoln and the U.S.-Mexican War: How a Freshman Congressman Gained National Attention by Opposing an Unjust War